the16thpythonist/ufotest/docs/quickstart.rst

 ------------

 Prerequisites: Ufotest is only tested on SUSE and Ubuntu operating systems.
-It is also assumed that both `python3>=3.6` and `pip>=19.0.0` are already installed.
+It is also assumed that both :code:`python3>=3.6` and :code:`pip>=19.0.0` are already installed.

 Ufotest can be installed directly from PyPi or from Github.

 .. note::

-    However ufotest is installed, the `--user` flag is absolutely necessary when installing with pip.
+    However ufotest is installed, the :code:`--user` flag is absolutely necessary when installing with pip.
-    Also avoid installing with `sudo`, or the command line interface may not be accessible
+    Also avoid installing with :code:`sudo`, or the command line interface may not be accessible

 .. code-block:: console